joshday/OnlineStats.jl/doc/api.md

 [Top](#table-of-contents)
 # Diff
 Track the last value and the last difference.
-Ignores `Weight`.

 ```julia
 o = Diff()